Storage Lifecycle and Management

 | Lite (free) | 1 day | 0 days | 0 days | 0 days |

-Transient databases do not retain data in failsafe storage, but still enforce a 1 day minimum lifetime for data (this shows up in your bill as failsafe).
+Transient databases enforce a 1-day minimum lifetime for data, which shows up in your bill as failsafe bytes.

 Transient databases can be helpful for the following datasets: